Yuy1L1/riscv-console/phase3.md

 1. write more func in sprite management
 2. create & write memory_management.c and game_state.c
 3. write Makefile for interrupt.c cuz current interrupt func is in startup.c
+4. crt0.s how to assembly coding?
-4. what is stub? not sure, need to ask TA
+5. what is stub? not sure, need to ask TA